The final volume of the trilogy by Patrick Leigh Fermor.

-A Time of Gifts and Between the Woods and the Water were the first two volumes in a projected trilogy that would describe the walk that Patrick Leigh Fermor undertook at the age of eighteen from the Hook of Holland to Constantinople.
+A Time of Gifts and Between the Woods & The Water were the first two volumes in a projected trilogy that would describe the walk that Patrick Leigh Fermor undertook at the age of eighteen from the Hook of Holland to Constantinople.
 ‘When are you going to finish Vol. III?’ was the cry from his fans; but although he wished he could, the words refused to come.
 The curious thing was that he had not only written an early draft of the last part of the walk, but that it predated the other two.
 It remains unfinished but The Broken Road – edited and introduced by Colin Thubron and Artemis Cooper – completes an extraordinary journey.

 ‘It is magnificent.
 Cooper and Thubron have done an immense service in bringing the book to publication, for it unmistakably stands comparison with its remarkable siblings.
-The prose has the glorious turbulence and boil of the first two books, and the youthful magic of his 'dream-odyssey' is still potent’ Robert MacFarlane, The Times
+The prose has the glorious turbulence and boil of the first two books, and the youthful magic of his ‘dream-odyssey’ is still potent.’
+Robert MacFarlane, The Times

 A Great Adventure

 In late December 1933, Patrick Leigh Fermor set out on foot for Constantinople (as he anachronistically termed it).
 Recently expelled from school for the unpardonable crime of holding hands with a...Read more